Mamallapuram – The Workshop of the Pallavas

 Adi-Varaha Perumal Temple

-The fate of the temple has not changed in the modern times as well.
-As the temple is under worship, it is kept open only for a short period, in the morning and evening, during prayer times and for the rest of the time, it is kept closed.
-Due to this reason, many modern visitors and tourists skip the visit to this temple.
+This temple is in worship since its inception as evident from its inscriptions.
+Being a living temple, entry of a foreign national was not allowed and this contributed to almost non-existence of this temple in the travelogues of early European travelers and explorers.
+The scenario has not changed much, as the temple is under worship, it is kept open only for a short period, in the morning and evening, during prayer times and for the rest of the time, it is kept closed.
+Due to this reason, this temple does appear in the intineraries of many modern age visitors and tourists.

-However obscure or inconvenient the access may be, this temple is one of the best preserved and most complete specimen of the rock-cut architecture at Mamallapuram.
-The temple has been modified with extra structures, most probably during the sixteenth century CE when the town witnessed resurgence during the Vijayanagara period.
-A modern structure, in front of the temple, restrict the view to its original shrine.
+However obscure or inconvenient the access may be, this is the one of the best preserved and most complete temple belonging to the rock-cut architecture at Mamallapuram.
+The temple has been extended with later period structures, most probably during the sixteenth century CE when the town witnessed resurgence during the Vijayanagara period.
+A modern structure, in front of the temple obscures the view to the original shrine.

-The temple is dedicated to the Varaha incarnation of Vishnu, a stucco image is carved at the back wall of the shrine.
-The image is heavily colored and modified.
+The original cave-temple faces west and measures 33 feet x 14 feet x 11.5 feet1.
+The rock face is excavated into a hall consisting of two bays.
+The front facade is supported on four pillars and two pilasters.
+The pillars have lion-bases with octagonal shafts above.
+The temple is dedicated to the Varaha incarnation of Vishnu, a stucco image of the icon is carved at the rear wall of the shrine.
+The image is heavily plastered and modified hiding all the feature of originality, if there is any.
 It would be difficult to ascertain whether the stucco image is on top of an old Pallava image or an addition during a later period.

 The sanctum is adorned with a mandapa in front, flanked with dvarpalas on either side.
-Lockwood2 mentions that one of the dvarpala has shankha and one has chakra carved on his head, which suggests that the shrine was dedicated to Vishnu.
-There are various figures executed on the interior walls of this cave.
-These figures are explained in detail below.
+Lockwood2 mentions that one dvarpala has shankha (conch) and another has chakra (discus) carved on his head, suggesting that they represent the ayudha-purushas of Vishnu.
+This suggestion appears apt as the cave temple is dedicated to Vishnu therefore vaishnava dvarpalas are expected to guard the shrine.
+Various sculptures executed on the lateral and rear walls, these are explained in detail below.

-Opposite Shiva is placed Brahma.
-He is shown with four hands, carrying rosary in one hand, placed one hand on his waist and one hand in abhaya-mudra.
-He is standing alone, with no companion or devotes.
-The proportions of this image are somewhat skewed as his upper arms are somewhat placed too away from his body.
+Brahma adorns the space in an opposite panel to the above.
+He is shown with four hands, carrying rosary in one, one hand placed over his waist and one hand in abhaya-mudra.
+He is standing without any companion or devotees.
+The proportions of this image are somewhat skewed as his upper arms are placed much away from his body.

 Lakshmi, shown seated on a lotus seat and carrying lotuses in her two hands.
 She is accompanied with four maidens carrying water pots and other toiletries.
 Two elephants on top corners, flanked on her either side, are on process of spilling water such as to give bath to the goddess.
 She is popularly known as Gaja-Lakshmi when depicted in this form.
 The icon has generated much debate upon being influenced from the Buddhist icon where elephants are shown giving bath to the queen mother Maya.